godoes/dateparse/dateparse/README.md

 +-------------+---------------------------+-------------------------------+-------------------------------------+

-#  Note on this one that the outputed zone is always UTC/0 offset as opposed to above
+#  Note on this one that the outputted zone is always UTC/0 offset as opposed to above

 $ dateparse --timezone="America/Denver" "2017-07-19 03:21:51+00:00"